meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 Foucault's disciplinary societies operated through enclosed physical spaces that mold the **Individual** (the school, the factory, the prison).
 Control societies operate through **modulation and data streams** that track the subject continuously across open systems.

 The core distinction lies in the mechanism of governance: the shift from **mold** to **modulation**.
 Disciplinary societies function like molds, stamping out fixed individuals within bounded spaces.
 They are discontinuous, structured by the start and stop of enclosed institutions: the factory whistle, the school bell.
 Control, by contrast, is continuous and everywhere.
-It does not reside in the visible, spatial constraints of walls, but exists within the very infrastructure we **use—the networks, the code, and the algorithmic scoring systems**.
+It does not reside in the visible, spatial constraints of walls, it exists within the very infrastructure we **use—the networks, the code, and the algorithmic scoring systems**.

 Where discipline isolates, control circulates.
 Where institutions impose norms, networks adapt, creating a system of perpetual variation.
 Power no longer operates by confining bodies, but by modulating access based on instantaneous performance metrics and credentials.
-The subject is no longer defined by a fixed physical location, but by their position in a **fluid digital stream**, constantly tracked by passwords, access cards, and transaction records.
+A fixed physical location no longer defines a subject; a subject is spotlighted by their position in a **fluid digital stream**, constantly tracked by passwords, access cards, and transaction records.

 Deleuze's most critical insight for the politics of the cybernetic age is the transformation of the subject from the **Individual** to the "**Dividual**."

 > *"The old power was defined by the individual—its signature, its number, its place in a mass.
 The new power is defined by the dividual—masses, samples, data, markets, or 'banks.'
 It is no longer a question of disciplining people, but of controlling access."*

 The Individual is the form of the disciplinary society: a unique, bounded body tracked by a rigid signature (name, employee number) and confined to specific physical spaces.
 The Individual is an interruption to the system (they must be moved from school to factory to office).
 The dividual, however, is **the data-form of the control society**: a fluid, divisible numerical entity tracked by instantaneous metrics and passwords.
 The dividual is a **continuous variation** within the system, perfectly mirroring the cybernetic loop.
-The subject is no longer defined by a fixed identity, but by a set of fluid, constantly adjusting samples, data, markets, or "banks."
+The subject's fixed identity is smeared, across a set of fluid, constantly adjusting samples, data, markets, or "banks."

 Wiener's fear that "behavior becomes signal" is actualized when the subject becomes a dividual stream of signals.
 The *dividual* is the statistical vector in the space of the algorithm, the fungible economic object that Big Tech sells—the **credit score**, the **ad profile**, the **risk assessment score**.
 McLuhan's "massage" (continuous conditioning) is the primary technique for producing the dividual through modulation.